kthilagarajan/open-nlp-ner/README.md

 # open-nlp-ner
-Open NLP Name Entity Recognition for Organization Names
+Open NLP Named Entity Recognition for Organization Names

 # Steps to run the application :